apache/myfaces-tobago/README.md

 ## Demo - TomEE

-Switch to sub-directory and call Maven to run the demo:
+Switch to subdirectory and call Maven to run the demo:

 ```
 cd tobago-example/tobago-example-demo